mcunninghampdx/code_sample/README.md

 * On the homepage, click the link to expose the /posts endpoint.
 The returned JSON should match the response from the /posts curl command tried in a previous step.
 * At the command line, both the /posts and /post endpoints using curl should still work

 5. Issues?
-Check the logs:
+* Load the index.html Blog API page endpoint information.
+NOTE: This can be done without being connected (by using File->Open in your internet browser).
-* Apache logs: /var/log/apache2/ directory
+* Check the Apache logs: /var/log/apache2/ directory
-* Python issues (including SQLite issues) will print to screen that is running python3 api.py
+* Python issues (including SQLite issues) will print to the screen that is running python3 api.py

 POSTS CURL COMMAND: curl -i http://localhost:5000/posts